 The recovery time depends on the drugs used, the patient’s individual response to the drugs and the time spent under sedation.
-During a conscious sedation your consciousness will never be totally suppressed as with a general anaesthetic – thus the term conscious sedation.
-Some patients are sleepier than others and some will even sleep through the procedure.
+During conscious sedation, your consciousness will never be totally suppressed as with a general anaesthetic – thus the term conscious sedation.
+Some patients are sleepier than others, and some will even sleep through the procedure.
 After the infusion of the drugs has stopped, recovery is swift.
-In most cases this recovery time is 15-30 minutes.
+In most cases, this recovery time is 15-30 minutes.

 The side effects after conscious sedation are much less than with a general anaesthetic.
 Almost none of the patient’s experience nausea after the sedation.
 One of the drugs used during conscious sedation has a strong anti-nausea effect.
 The incidence is only 0.7%.

 You should be able to leave the aftercare after 15-45 minutes.
 You are, however, not allowed to drive yourself home.
 You will not be able to leave the doctors’ or dentists’ room if there is not a responsible adult that can drive you home.
 For the rest of the day, you are not allowed to sign any legally binding documents, and you are not allowed to take part in any activities that require alertness or coordination (this is for at least 12 hours following treatment).
 You will not be able to return to work on the same day as the sedation.
 You should remain in the company of a responsible adult for 12 hours following the sedation.

 Most medical aids are aware of the financial advantages of conscious sedation and are therefore willing to cover the procedure.
 However, it is advisable to check with your medical aid beforehand, to find out if they will cover the conscious sedation.
 Some medical aids will only cover part of the fees.
 It is your own responsibility to obtain authorization from your medical aid.

 General Practitioners or Anesthetists who have had specific post-graduate training in conscious sedation.